impresso/NZZ-black-letter-ground-truth/README.md

    - for the pages where we detected the text with the HTR model, we straightened the line boxes

  ## Additional remarks
+There are inconsistencies in the transcription of quotation marks.
+In some cases, we used the curly quotation marks (for quotation marks on the baseline (Anführungszeichen), whereas in others, the straight quotation marks were used (to mark the end of quotation (Schlusszeichen)).
 There are pages which have been slightly cut at the right-hand side.
-This stems from the digitisation process by the NZZ. for future versions, we should replace these pages.
+This stems from the digitisation process by the NZZ.

-<b><span style="color: red">Please note that for pages which have only been corrected on the line level, the ground truth XML files still contains wrong information on the word level!</span></b>
+<b><span style="color: red">Please note that for pages which have only been corrected on the line level, the ground truth XML files still contains the uncorrected text on the word level!</span></b>

  ## Training and test data for Transkribus HTR model
  Our paper about Transkribus HTR for improving the OCR of black letter in newspaper texts can be found here <INSERT LINK>.
 We used the text in the following years for testing: